isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 #### 27. After downloading the TraceTogether app, how do I activate it?

 After downloading the TraceTogether app, you need to activate it by following the instructions that appear when you launch the app.
-You should register your profile on the app with the same passport number you have submitted for your ATP application.
+You will need to verify your mobile number with an SMS One-Time Password and register your profile on the app with the passport number you have submitted for your ATP application.
 For more information, please refer to the TraceTogether [website](https://support.tracetogether.gov.sg/hc/en-sg/articles/360043735573-How-do-I-set-up-the-TraceTogether-App-).

 If you require assistance on how to download and activate the TraceTogether app, please email <support@tracetogether.gov.sg>.